-Kidney stones are pieces of a stone or crystal-like material.
+Kidney stones are formed from crystal-like material.
 These stones form inside the kidneys or other parts of the urinary tract.
-The kidneys remove waste from the body.
-They also balance the water and electrolyte content in the blood by filtering salt and water.

 There are several types of kidney stones:

-The cause of your kidney stone may be depend on the type of stone that you have.
+The cause of your kidney stone depends on the type of stone that you have.
 Calcium stones are the most common type.

 Uric acid stones:

-In many people, kidney stones do not cause symptoms and pass during urination.
+In many people, kidney stones do not cause symptoms and pass with urine.
 Other people may have symptoms, including:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.